oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 When you submit a job you have to use "-t besteffort" option of oarsub_ to specify that this is a besteffort job.

-Note : a besteffort job cannot be a reservation.
+Important : a besteffort job cannot be a reservation.

+If your job is of the type *besteffort* and *idempotent* (oarsub_ "-t" option) and killed by the OAR scheduler then another job is automatically created and scheduled with same behaviours.

 Cosystem jobs
 -------------